 Breach of Condition Notice

-When conditions imposed on a planning permission are being disregarded, we can serve a "Breach of Condition Notice" on the developer or occupier.
+When conditions that were part of planning permission are being disregarded, we can serve a "Breach of Condition Notice" on the developer or occupier.
 If this is not complied with, the Enforcement Team can take legal action.

 There are no rights of appeal against a Breach of Condition Notice.
 Where appropriate the council will use this procedure in preference to the service of Enforcement Notices.